jimhigson/ffmpeg.js-XL/README.md

-# ffmpeg.js-XL
+# ffmpeg.js-xl

-fork of [ffmpeg.js](https://github.com/Kagami/ffmpeg.js/) modified for:
+Fork of [ffmpeg.js](https://github.com/Kagami/ffmpeg.js/) modified for:

-* reading **huge** files by sidestepping Uint8Array size limits.
-Uses [WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs) so whole videos files don't get read into memory. *otherwise, limits are: (Chrome 2Gb, Safari 4Gb, Firefox 8Gb)*.
+* reading **XL/Extra Large** files.
+I sidestep the Uint8Array size limits with [WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs) so whole videos files don't get read into memory. *otherwise, limits are: (Chrome 2Gb, Safari 4Gb, Firefox 8Gb)*.
 * typescript types by default
 * keeps syntactic sugar and hand-holding at a minimum.
 You are given the [emscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html) to work with directly in any way you wish.
 * no minification in the `emcc` build.
 This allows debugging while developing.
 For prod builds, modern tools like Vite will minify at build time, so it is ok if libraries are not pre-minified.
 If you use this and need these files to be minified you can do that yourself.